 While a purported Taliban spokesman has denied such restrictions, residents of the rural Andar, Dehyak, and Giro districts in Ghazni Province say clerics loyal to the militant movement have recently announced the new bans over loudspeakers at mosques across the region.

 “The basic aim of the Taliban’s restrictions is to limit freedoms of the youth,” Wahidullah, a resident of Andar, told Radio Free Afghanistan.

 Zainullah, a resident of Giro, says similar bans were announced in his district.
-“The Taliban have ordered the youth not to wear tight-fitting clothes and refrain from listening to music,” he told Radio Free Afghanistan.
-“They have also banned them from shaving or cropping their beards while forbidding them from growing longer hair.”
+“The Taliban has ordered the youth not to wear tight-fitting clothes and refrain from listening to music,” he told Radio Free Afghanistan.
+“It has also banned them from shaving or cropping their beards while forbidding them from growing longer hair.”

-After their emergence in southern Afghanistan in the mid-1990s, the Taliban imposed heavy restrictions in the regions they overran.
+After the hard-line group's emergence in southern Afghanistan in the mid-1990s, the Taliban imposed heavy restrictions in the regions it overran.
 These included but were not limited to banning girls’ education, photography, music, cinema, television, photography, and the shaving of beards.
 The Taliban regime even commissioned a special morality police to enforce its edicts.

 But Zabihullah Mujahid, a purported Taliban spokesman, denied imposing any bans in Ghazni.
-He told Radio Free Afghanistan that they have announced no such restrictions.
+He told Radio Free Afghanistan that the group has announced no such restrictions.
 In recent years, senior Taliban leaders have repeatedly claimed to have moderated their views and be more amenable to certain freedoms, education and work for women, and the use of modern technology.